Taras Fedorovych: Early life

 Taras Fedorovych was born to a Tatar family in Crimea, his given name was Hassan.
 It is unclear when he converted to Eastern Orthodox Christianity and joined the Zaporozhian Cossacks Host.
-He is initially documented by references in the 1620s to his position as the Cossack Polkovnyk (Colonel) Hassan Tarasa in Hungarian chronicles, noted for considerable cruelty during his participation in the Thirty Year War as a Habsburg mercenary.
+He is initially documented by references in the 1620s to his position as the Cossack Polkovnyk (Colonel) Hassan Tarasa in Hungarian chronicles, noted for considerable cruelty during his participation in the Thirty Years War as a Habsburg mercenary.

 In 1629, after the pro-Polish Cossack Hetman Mykhailo Doroshenko was killed in Crimea, the unregistered Cossacks elected Fedorovych to the Hetmanship and, under his leadership, participated in the subsequent Crimean campaign.